dfhoughton/amanuensis/README.md

 ## Technology

 Amanuensis is written in Typescript using React and Material-UI.
-Aside from [canvas-confetti](https://www.npmjs.com/package/canvas-confetti/v/1.0.0) it has few dependencies.
+Aside from [canvas-confetti](https://www.npmjs.com/package/canvas-confetti/v/1.0.0) it has no other dependencies.

 ## Privacy and Security